-Prerequisite: A recommendation from your French teacher
+Prerequisite: 1522 - French 2 Honors -or- A recommendation from your French teacher

 This course is designed to enhance the student's ability to speak, read, understand and write French.
 Lectures will be delivered in French and students are expected to converse fluently in the language.
 Vocabulary developed in this and in previous classes will be utilized.
 The cultural focus will be on the present day structures and attitudes of French speaking people around the world.